nge-layy/securewatch-soc/README.md

 ## Author

-Built and documented as part of an ongoing home-lab SOC portfolio project.
+Built and documented as a complete home-lab SOC portfolio project for learning and professional development.